 Arizona Asset Exemptions for Creditors

 Holding an Arizona judgment is only half the battle.
 The other half is knowing what the law actually lets you reach, because Proposition 209 rewrote the state’s exemption rules and made Arizona one of the hardest places in the country to collect.
-The homestead jumped to four hundred thousand dollars, the bank-account shield rose to five thousand, and wage garnishment was slashed from twenty-five percent to ten.
+The homestead jumped to $400,000, the bank-account shield rose to five thousand, and wage garnishment was slashed from twenty-five percent to ten.
 This guide maps the post-Prop-209 exemption schedule against what a writ can still capture, and explains why a focused asset search is the step that turns a paper judgment into money.
 General legal information for Arizona creditors and debtors, not legal advice.

 The Short Version